DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 ## Creating Groups and Organizing Images

-Groups were created for this gallery to organize the photos into types of structures.
+Groups were created for this gallery to organize the photos into types of structures and types of damage.
 Clicking on one or more images generates a green border that denotes selected images.
 The Add Group button (see below) was used to create names for groups.

 ![caption](img/AddGroup.JPG)